plenigo/plenigo.github.io/pages/sdks/java/includes/external_user_management_java.md

 ## Change email address of an existing user

-It is very important for the plenigo system to know the correct email address of the user.
+It is very important for the Frisbii Media system to know the correct email address of the user.
 Otherwise invoices, etc. cannot sent to the user.
-If the user or one of your support agents changes the email of the user in your user management system you have to inform the plenigo system about the changes.
+If the user or one of your support agents changes the email of the user in your user management system you have to inform the Frisbii Media system about the changes.

 For Java integration you can use the `com.plenigo.sdk.services.UserManagementService#changeEmail` in order to change the e-mail address of an existing user.